Matyrobbrt/Scribe/README.md

-# ExpandedScribe
+# ExtendedScribe
 ## Fork
-ExpandedScribe is a **hacky** fork of Scribe that also adds folding to show the parameter names, and makes the hint provider and method docs use mapped names.
+ExtendedScribe is a **hacky** fork of Scribe that also adds folding to show the parameter names, and makes the hint provider and method docs use mapped names.
 Documentations will also include Parchment javadocs.

 ## Scribe